lnx-search/datacake/datacake-sqlite/README.md

 # Datacake SQLite

-A pre-built implementation of the datacake-cluster `Storage` trait, this allows you to set up a persistent cluster immediately without any hassle of implementing a correct store.
+A pre-built implementation of the datacake-eventual-consistency `Storage` trait, this allows you to set up a persistent cluster immediately without any hassle of implementing a correct store.

 For more info see https://github.com/lnx-search/datacake